 The Crows' betrayal was also difficult to deal with.
 Nez Perce elders, especially Looking Glass, had considered the Crow to be allies.

 At the time of the Battle of Canyon Creek, the Nimiipuu had already been on the trail for 3 months.
 They were physically and mentally exhausted due to the difficult weather and terrain and the uncertainty about their future.

 Learn more about what happened next by following the links below.

 Plan your trip to Canyon Creek Battlefield, part of the Nez Perce Flight of 1877's.
 Located near Laurel, MT.

 Nez Perce Trail Auto Tour

 The staff at the Nez Perce National Historic Trail have developed auto tours with travel instructions for retracing the route of the Nez Perce along with maps, graphics, and details about the confilct at sites you can see along the way.
-Download Auto Tour 7 for more details about the Battle of Canyon Creek, or email us to receive a free printed copy.
+Download Auto Tour 7 for more details about the Battle of Canyon Creek.